cameronos/optifinestatus/README.md

 # optifinestatus
-A simple website to detect if the OptiFine website (and other services related to it) is down. <A href="https://cameronos.github.io/optifinestatus">Visit it by clicking me!</a>
+A simple website to detect if the OptiFine website (and other services related to it) is down.
+Inactive since 21 April 2022. <A href="https://cameronos.github.io/optifinestatus">Visit it by clicking me!</a>

 ### Languages and styles used
 <p>